niess/danton/docs/source/interface.rst

 .. autoclass:: danton.Materials

-   This class provides an interface to a set of Monte Carlo materials, which may be configured from a Materials Description File (MDF), in `TOML`_ format.
+   This class provides an interface to a set of Monte Carlo materials, which are specified by a Materials Description File (MDF), in `TOML`_ format.

    .. method:: __new__(arg=None, \)

-      Load a set of Monte Carlo materials.
+      Load a set of Monte Carlo materials from a MDF.
+For instance,

       >>> materials = danton.Materials("examples/rocks.toml")

-   .. autoattribute:: tag
+      See the section relative to :doc:`materials <materials>` for more information.

    .. method:: __getitem__(name, \)